GenesisFR/HowToBecomeGoodAtShooters/README.md

 - try to make your way to spawn closets before the current enemy wave is cleared

 ### Status effects
+- a player cannot put another player under status effects, therefore, environmental hazards next to a player should be triggered before the AI triggers them
 - AI status effect resistance is based on difficulty, veterancy and skill used
 - Bleed: mobs run away from the bleed source, robotics are immune (not to the stinger hive damage though)
 - Blind: mobs wander around in random directions with an arm covering their eyes (hard to get headshots), robotics are immune